syedzubinhafiz/supermario/design-docs/REQ7_rationale.md

 resetting for each of them if they exist at the location.
 Thus, note that it is straightforward if the execute() method does this.
 2. Single Responsibility Principle.
-Currently, we want the resetting of the game to be done by a single class, and therefore, we have the ResetGameAction class that is added to the player's actions list if the player has not yet reset the game.
+Currently, we want the resetting of the edu.monash.fit2099.game to be done by a single class, and therefore, we have the ResetGameAction class that is added to the player's actions list if the player has not yet reset the edu.monash.fit2099.game.
 Thus, we believe having the checking and dependencies within the ResetGameAction allows for the responsibility to be completed in a single class.

 Therefore, due to the rationale above, we believe that the introduced dependencies make the implementation straightforward and supports